39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) 243

-142. In a code, HORSE is written as BRONG.
-How will MONKEY be written in that code?
+142. In a certain code, HORSE is written as BRONG.
+How is MONKEY written in the same code?

 (a) XDJMNL